Naira rises to N1,570/$ in parallel market

 By Elizabeth Adegbesan

-Similarly the Naira appreciated to N1,532 per dollar in the Nigerian Foreign Exchange Market (NFEM).
+However, the Naira recorded its first depreciation in the Nigerian Foreign Exchange Market (NFEM) to N1,525 per dollar after a week-long appreciation.

-Data published by the Central Bank of Nigeria, CBN, showed that the exchange rate for the naira fell to N1532 per dollar from N1,537 per dollar last week Friday, indicating N5 appreciation for the naira.
+Data published by the Central Bank of Nigeria, CBN, showed that the exchange rate for the naira rose to N1,527.5 per dollar from N1,525 per dollar on Wednesday , indicating N2.5 depreciation for the naira.

-Consequently, the margin between the parallel market and NFEM rate was stable at N38 per dollar.
+Consequently, the margin between the parallel market and NFEM rate narrowed to N42.5 per dollar from N55 per dollar the previous day.

-Consequently, the local currency recorded a N60 appreciation against the dollar in the parallel market in June as against 24 per cent depreciation recorded in May.

-Also the Naira recorded N53 appreciation in the official market in June, up from the N22 gain recorded in May.

 Disclaimer